nazar-pc/CleverStyle-Framework/docs/backend-system-traits/CRUD.md

 Method is for deletion of items. `$arguments` should contain only one element, `id` (which means first item in `$this->data_model`, might be array of `id`).

 #### find_urls($data : string[]) : string[]
-Takes array (even multi-dimensional) and returns found URLs (might be string itself or found inside HTML code)
+Takes array (even multi-dimensional) and returns found URLs (might be string itself or found inside HTML code).
+Typically there is no need to use this method directly.

 #### update_files_tags($tag : string, $old_files : string[], $new_files : string[])
 Calculated difference between old and new files, drops files tags for old files and add files tags for new files.
 This allows easily add all necessary tags for uploaded files.
+Typically there is no need to use this method directly.

 <a name="properties" />
 ###[Up](#) Properties